 #7 Violation of the Sixth Amendment Right to a Speedy Trial

 Mark Weingart is an experienced criminal defense attorney and former Arizona criminal court judge.
-If you are facing criminal charges in Phoenix or Tempe and would like to learn more about how the Constitution protects you, we encourage you to schedule a free initial consultation.
+If you face criminal charges in Phoenix or Tempe and would like to learn more about how the Constitution protects you, we encourage you to schedule a free initial consultation.
 To request an appointment with Mr. Weingart as soon as possible, call 480-405-7922 or contact us online now.